Transition Workshop 2020

 13 – 24 July 2020, Geneva

-The Braillard Architects Foundation (FBA) and its partners, as part of the research and culture program The Eco-Century Project®, is launching the first international workshop aimed at promoting professional interactions and understanding the scale and methods of the ecological transition of cities, in the face of the climate emergency.
+The Braillard Architects Foundation (FBA), its partners and collaborative entities are launching the first international workshop aimed at promoting professional interactions and understanding the scale and methods of the ecological transition of cities, in the face of the climate emergency.

-The FBA creates a new educational framework to accelerate the transition of cities thanks to a new generation of architects, designers and decision makers.
+The Workshop/Masterclass presents a new educational framework devised to accelerate the transition of cities led by a new generation of architects, designers and decision makers.

 The interdisciplinary innovative courses call for ambitious and conscious citizens and professionals, ready to engage in the construction of a sustainable future.